 - Both parents can work together to make important decisions about the child’s future

-- The child or children can benefit from knowing both their parents, which can help build self-esteem, confidence and a sense of identity.
+- Children benefit from knowing both parents, which can build self-esteem, confidence, and a sense of identity.

-- The child or children can get to know their paternal grandparents and other family members on their biological father’s side.
+- Children can get to know their paternal grandparents and family members on their biological father’s side.

-- Fathers get the benefit of enjoying fatherhood, regardless of whether or not they live with or are amicable with the child’s mother.
+- Fathers get the benefit of enjoying fatherhood, regardless of the relationship with the child's mother.

 There are also potential health benefits.
 For example, by determining the biological father, the child’s doctors can have a complete view of the child’s genetic history and any diseases or conditions to which he or she might be prone.